Brendon-K/recipes/README.md

   - [ ] author
   - [x] tag
   - [x] ingredient
+- [ ] Add a visible indicator on the page to show if the recipes are still loading
 - [ ] Allow fractional entries in quantity (e.g. 1/8 teaspoon instead of .125 teaspoon)
 - [ ] "Cook Mode?" would it be possible to prevent phone from sleeping while recipe page is open?
 - [ ] *maybe* auto suggest units for consistency